Pelosi says postmaster has no plans to restore mail cuts

 Those funds are tangled in a broader coronavirus aid package that was approved in the House but stalled in the Senate.

-Pelosi is calling lawmakers back to Washington for the “Delivering for America Act,” which would prohibit the Postal Service from implementing any changes to operations or the level of service it had in place on Jan.
-1. The package would include the $25 billion the House has already approved as part of the COVID-19 rescue that is stalled in the Senate.

-Postal workers say they are increasingly worried about their ability to deliverfor the fall election.
+Some prominent Trump backers say that his focus on the postal service has not been helpful in his pitch to undecided voters.

+Dan Eberhart, a major Republican donor, said the president and DeJoy are right that the agency needs an overhaul.
+But he said the focus now “distracts” from broader campaign messages about the economy and policing issues.

 Izaguirre reported from Charleston, West Virginia.
-Associated Press writers Matthew Daly, Kevin Freking, Darlene Superville, Jill Colvin and Alan Fram in Washington, Bruce Schreiner in Frankfort, Kentucky, Gene Johnson in Seattle and Ron Harris in Atlanta contributed to this report.
+Associated Press writers Aamer Madhani and Deb Riechmann in Washington, Bruce Schreiner in Frankfort, Kentucky, Gene Johnson in Seattle contributed to this report.

-Note: This story has been corrected to reflect that the name of the CEO of the League of Women Voters is Virginia Kase, not Virginia Case.